Up close & personal with: Your pelvic floor

 Painful sex is often the result of overactivity and poor coordination of your pelvic muscles.
 It can also occur after direct trauma, i.e. having a baby with or without a perineal tear.

-If overactivity is the problem, the pelvic floor muscles can make sex painful because they’re simply too tight and inflexible.
-More pain leads to even more tightness, and it quickly becomes a vicious cycle in which deep and prolonged penetration is more or less impossible.
+If overactivity is the problem, the pelvic floor muscles can make intercourse painful because they’re simply too tight and inflexible.
+More pain leads to increased tightness, creating a vicious cycle that makes deep and prolonged penetration nearly impossible.

 If trauma is the root cause, overactivity is often the longer-term side effect.
 Thankfully, pelvic floor PT can address the overactivity and poor coordination of the pelvic floor.
-While it’s not a “quick fix” and the timeline to healing varies from person to person, PFPT can be a game changer, improving the quality of life for those suffering from painful sex.
+PFPT can be a game changer, improving the quality of life for those suffering from painful sex.

 “By creating length and mobility in the pelvic floor muscles, insertion and penetration can be pain-free,” Dr. Clampett notes.
 “Furthermore, in order to have an organism, your pelvic floor must contract and then relax.
 If you have difficulty with either, it can make sex less pleasurable and make orgasming difficult.”

-If you’re experiencing any pain or discomfort during penetrative sex or you’ve had difficulting climaxing, your pelvic floor could be to blame.
-Talk to your doctor or reach out to a pelvic floor physical therapist to find out more.
+If you experience pain or discomfort during sex or have trouble climaxing, your pelvic floor may be the cause.
+Consult your doctor or a pelvic floor physiotherapist for more information.

 About Origin Physical Therapy

 At Origin, success is rooted in the belief that treating women requires a safe space and a whole body approach (that means your vagina and pelvic floor, too).
-Movement is medicine and so each clinician’s work is centered around the patient’s unique goals and needs, and includes expert guidance, targeted exercise, and strengthening.
+Movement is medicine.
+Clinicians focus on patients’ unique goals and needs, providing expert guidance, targeted regular pelvic floor muscle exercise program, and strengthening.

 Click here to learn more about Origin Physical Therapy.